culturesofknowledge/emplaces/design/display.md

 Ultimately, the intent of EM Places (and alongside it, EM People, and EM Dates) is to provide a series of [Linked Open Data resources for computable, historical entities][6].

-### Core and Additional Metadata

-We envision several sources for data in EM Places. _Core metadata_ is periodically drawn by API from reference gazetteers (currently: GeoNames, Getty TGN) and will be comprised of:

-* Preferred Place Name
-* Alternative Names (all entries are indexed, not all languages are displayed)
-* Location (lat/long is displayed, and polygons where available for regions)
-* Current administrative/political hierarchy (with labels under consideration for a future version)
-* Authorities (corresponding entries in other gazetteers)

-This core metadata will form the spine of the gazetteer.
-This is data which EM Places will accept 'as is' without editing (though, as noted above, not everything indexed for search purposes will also be displayed in the individual place entry – GeoNames records  alternative names in many languages).
-The intent is that EM Places will be able to refresh this data at regular intervals (e.g. bi-annually) with minimal editorial oversight in order to benefit from corrections/additions upstream.

-By contrast, _additional metadata_ is primarily further historical context and data (i.e. over and beyond core metadata) contributed to the gazetteer by individual researchers and projects, which will first need to be reviewed by EM Places editors.
-Examples of additional metadata would include data on historical calendars, historical hierarchies, bibliographic entries, and historical maps.

-See also the section on 'Related Places' below, for an early discussion of what may become a third class of additional metadata.

 ### Uncertainties (TBD)